 Ensure you have the right tools in place for the right communication.
 Here are a few suggestions.
 To maintain real-time chat you might use Cisco Webex Teams or Slack.
 For project management there’s Asana and Trello.
 For video conferencing you might look at Cisco Webex.
 And for file sharing, you might consider Dropbox, Google Drive or Notion.

 Keep up the video calls as much as possible.
-Face to face interaction (provided strained wifi will allow) will increase engagement.
+Face to face interaction (provided strained WiFi will allow) will increase employee engagement.
 Employees will also feel reassured seeing the face of their boss or other senior leaders.
 Just remember a few things - keep your microphone on mute unless you’re talking.
 And don’t, by any means, take your laptop to the bathroom with you. (try googling this if you need a little giggle).

 Make your presence felt